War of the Worlds: Goliath: Plot

-This proves to be advantageous, the following morning as during the simulated War Games, as Eric and the other human Tripods are attacked by the Martians using more advanced, 100 foot tall, heat ray spewing, tripod battle machines, and are now resistant to Earth's bacteria, Their return triggers Eric's memories of his parents' death but they are destroyed by Eric and his team along with the other tripods lead by Sakai as a second, more ruthless, Martian invasion begins.
+This proves to be advantageous, the following morning as during the simulated War Games, as Eric and the other human Tripods are attacked by the Martians using more advanced, 100 foot tall, heat ray spewing, tripod battle machines, and are now resistant to Earth's bacteria, Their return triggers Eric's memories of his parents' death but they are destroyed by Eric and his team along with the other tripods led by Sakai as a second, more ruthless, Martian invasion begins.
 During the debrief Kurshnirov informs the team, that was just a probing attack to judge A.R.E.S.' combat potential as the real invasion began.

 The Martians landed on various countries and A.R.E.S. are deployed to repel the invasion.
 Kurshnirov sets an ambush at New Mexico for some of the tripods and on knowing 3 Tripods had broken off, sends Eric's team to hunt the three Tripods.
 Eric and his team destroys two tripods with the aid of the local militia, with only Eric's crew and Wilson, a member of the militia, surviving the encounter.
 Wilson leads Eric to a factory which the Martians are using as a base.
 They discover that the Martians are capturing and harvesting humans, and building weapons for the invasion.
 The prisoners are rescued and the factory then destroyed.
 The Leviathan, A.R.E.S.'s flying warship, then arrives to evacuate the team.

 Kurshnirov briefs Eric that the attacks were a feint to draw out A.R.E.S.'s forces out of New York and the Martians had attacked A.R.E.S.'s headquarters.
 New York is overrun with Roosevelt holding the A.R.E.S.'s base.
 The Martians breach the base and the Leviathan and Agemmon, A.R.E.S.'s other floating warship, arrive to relieve the siege and Roosevelt regains the base.
 Together, they destroy all the Martians in New York.